 Still with us?
 Nice!
 Here’s how to submit your post:

 - Please include your working title in the subject line.

->>Please do not copy and paste your post into the body of the email, send it over as a attachment.
+- Please copy and paste your post into the body of the email.

->>Pictures should be sent as attachments.
+- Images should be sent as attachments.
 YouTube and other videos can be as links.